 - Funds are authorized on a Federal fiscal year basis only.
-Awarded grants are contingent upon the availability of funds. - Proposals selected for inclusion in the HSP become cost reimbursable grant-in-aid agreements. - Contracts with vendors for particular services will be made through the state purchasing process, not through this request for proposal process. - Federal and state grant funds cannot be used for lobbying.

-Supplanting is prohibited.
-Definition: Use of federal funds to support personnel or an activity that is already supported (paid for) by local or state funds.
+Awarded grants are contingent upon the availability of Federal funds. - Proposals selected for inclusion in the HSP become cost reimbursable grant-in-aid agreements. - Contracts with vendors for particular services will be made through the state purchasing process, not through this request for proposal process. - Federal and state grant funds cannot be used for lobbying. - Supplanting is prohibited.
+Supplanting is defined as the "Use of Federal funds to support personnel or an activity that is already supported (paid for) by local or state funds".